 - Stolen car.
 Covers whether your car is found or not.

 - Stolen keys replacement.
 A new set if yours are stolen.

 - Damage to other people's car or property (if done when using your car, trailer or caravan)

 - Hire car if yours is stolen.
-Up to $50 per day, up to 14 days.
+Yes - Up to $75 per day - Up to 14 days

 - Personal property cover (Excludes mobile phones & GPS devices)